National Office 1300-739-119

 (b) Attendees must agree to observe the following minimum standards of conduct at all Events:

-- The AICD reserves the right to remove from a venue any person who does not meet the standards set out in this Policy and to take any other action available to it under its Constitution or By-Laws in relation to the AICD membership of an Event attendee who does not meet these standards at AICD’s Events.
+(ii) The AICD reserves the right to remove from a venue any person who does not meet the standards set out in this Policy and to take any other action available to it under its Constitution or any other rules that apply to membership or attendance at Events from time to time.

 3. Responsible Service of Alcohol